Houston Updates

 Figure 4

 Figure 4 also shows us an economy that is now expanding on its own.
-The red line for wages and salaries has been growing rapidly since late 2020 and now stands 20.5 percent above pre-COVID levels.
-The blue personal income line has slowed as the stimulus recedes, although it is now being carried forward nicely by wages and salaries and is 19.3 percent above pre-COVID.
+The solid red line for wages and salaries has been growing rapidly since late 2020 and now stands 22.1 percent above pre-COVID levels.
+The solid blue personal income line has slowed as the stimulus recedes, although it is now being carried forward nicely by wages and salaries and also is 22.1 percent above pre-COVID.
 However, the gains are much less impressive if inflation is removed as shown by the broken lines.
-Personal income is then up only 5.6 percent over three-plus years and wages and salaries up only 5.2 percent, or at annual rates of 1.5 and 0.9 percent per year since the lockdowns.
+Personal income is then up only 5.6 percent over four years and wages and salaries up only 5.9 percent, or at annual rates of 1.4 and 1.5 percent since the lockdowns.
 The twenty-year trend before COVID for real personal income was 2.3 percent.

 How does spending continue at high rates?
 We know that the strength of the roughly 70 percent of the economy driven by consumers has been central to the strength of the overall economy.
 Fed rate hikes have slowed manufacturing and wholesale trade and most interest-sensitive sectors like housing.
-But for much of the last two years, Fortress Consumer seemed impregnable with sustained strength in income, jobs, and spending.
+But for much of 2022-23, Fortress Consumer seemed impregnable with sustained strength in jobs and spending.

 The on-going decline of Fortress Consumer was already illustrated in Figure 3 with the slow but steady fall in US employment growth as it returned to trend levels.
-Figure 4 just showed us that personal income adjusted for inflation is also now running well below trends.
+Figure 4 just showed us that personal income adjusted for inflation is also now running well below pre-COVID trends.
 Figure 5 below perhaps does a better job of illustrating this on-going weakness in household income.
 Fiscal stimulus kept real personal income well above long-term trends through 2021 and until April 2022, when income fell below trend to stay.
-Real income sagged badly through early 2022, then attempted a recovery through May of this year before falling back again.
-The monthly declines since May have been persistent but still add up to less than one percent.
+Real income sagged badly through early 2022, then attempted a recovery through May of 2023 before essentially stalling out in recent months.

 Figure 5

 Real and nominal US retail sales since December 2020 are shown in Figure 6.
-The second and third round of stimulus arrived in late 2020 and early 2021, and real retail sales surges 10.3 percent between December 2020 and the following April.
-While the inflation-adjusted sales probably peaked in April 2022, they have fallen back by only 2.1 percent, giving up a small part of the extraordinary gains from stimulus.
-Meanwhile, real after tax income fell back 3.2 percent from December 2020 levels, providing support at only the weak levels seen above.
+The second and third round of stimulus arrived in late 2020 and early 2021, and real retail sales surged 10.3 percent between December 2020 and the following April.
+While the inflation-adjusted sales probably peaked in April 2022, they now have fallen back by less than one percent, giving up a small part of the extraordinary gains from stimulus.
+Meanwhile, real after-tax income briefly fell back to pre-COVID levels in July ‘22 and has since July ’23 provided income support at only the weak levels seen above.

 Figure 6

-Our problem is simple: While the economic fundamentals for jobs and income continue to weaken, what keeps spending high?
-Is this support over?
-If not, how long will extraordinary spending last?
+Our problem is simple: While the economic fundamentals for jobs and income continue to slowly weaken, what keeps spending high?
+Can this continue?
+How long can extraordinary consumer spending last?
 Several factors come into play to complicate any simple answer to these questions.

-• While early rounds of stimulus were vital to protecting the US economy, much of the later rounds simply stacked up in household bank accounts as extraordinarily high levels of liquid assets that allowed households to continue spending freely after high stimulus levels ended.
-(Figure 7) Even as monetary policy slowed interest-sensitive sectors such as new and existing housing, commercial real estate, manufacturing, and wholesale trade, the 70 percent or so of the economy made up by the consumer continued to remain resilient.
+• While first rounds of stimulus was vital to protecting the US economy, much of the later rounds simply stacked up in household bank accounts as liquid assets that allowed households to continue spending freely even after stimulus slowed.
+(Figure 6) Although monetary policy slowed interest-sensitive sectors such as new and existing housing, commercial real estate, manufacturing, and wholesale trade, the 70 percent or so of the economy made up by the consumer continued to be resilient.

-• These measures of highly liquid excess savings are from the Federal Reserve Board’s household balance sheet and show holdings in checking accounts, savings deposits, and other short-term investments.
-Pre-COVID holdings were around 10 trillion dollars, they peaked at over $14 trillion, and have fallen back to only $12-13 trillion.
-Even allowing for trend growth since COVID, there is still probably between one or two trillion in readily available liquidity.
+• While the excess-savings story is a rough and stylized picture of what happened, the Federal Reserve’s report on household balance sheets provides a less timely but more complete picture.
+A simple tracking of the sharp rise in highly-liquid and short-term funds in savings and checking accounts through mid-2023 tells us pre-COVID holdings were around 10 trillion dollars, they peaked at over $14 trillion, and have fallen back to only $12-13 trillion.
+Even allowing for trend growth since COVID and high inflation rates, there are still probably a trillion dollars or more in new and readily available funds

-• Another complication arises if we ask who holds these liquid assets.
+• A complication arises, however, once we ask who holds these liquid assets.
 Figure 8 shows the distribution of liquid assets by wealth cohort, with the bottom 50 percent now holding only three percent.
-Given the initial stimulus payments were heavily geared to the bottom of the income distribution through impact payments, payroll protection, and unemployment compensation, this was the money spent first.
-The mystery is the heavy holdings of $1-2 trillion of liquid assets by the top 50 percent – especially checking -- unless they still intend to spend it soon.
+Given the initial stimulus payments were heavily geared to the bottom of the income distribution, these households spent the money first.

-• Despite paying the highest interest rates since the 1980’s, credit card debt has returned to an all-time high.
-Any financial stress again should stem from the bottom of the wealth holdings.
+• Despite paying the highest interest rates since the 1980’s at 21 percent, credit card debt has returned to an all-time high.
+Financial stress again should stem from the bottom of the wealth holdings.
 Overall household debt remains manageable, however, and credit cards are a relatively small share of this debt.
-However, “manageable” depends on a continued strong income and employment situation for these borrowers.
+But “manageable” depends on individual income levels, as well as a continued strong income and employment backdrop for these borrowers.

 Figure 9